togashidm/Java-Vending-Machine/README.md

 	+ Recognize different users (costumer and administrator) from an external file
 	+ Record current balance to an external file
   + Administrator able to add new items or reload items, record the items in the machine to an external file, and shutdown the system.
+* See README.txt for full details and how to run the app.
 ***
 <p align="center" >
 <img src="Login.png"  width="400" height="300">